TLe2023/PaymentFraudDetection/README.md

 ![scores3](images/scores_full_test.png)

 - **Confusion Matrix:** DT has the highest number of false positives (FP) and the lowest number of false negatives (FN).
 The confusion matrices of the XGB and HBGT models are alike.
 However, they present the trade-off between Precision and Recall.
-While HGBT has the lower number of FN, its FP is higher than that of XGB and higher FP impacts user experience.
+While HGBT has the lower number of FN, its FP is higher than that of XGB.
+The higher FP impacts user experience.
 In other words, HGBT correctly classified more "Fraud" cases, it also incorrectly classified more legitimate transactions as "Fraud".

 ![fig12](images/confusionmatrix25.png)

-- **Precision-Recall and ROC-AUC curves:** The Precision-Recall curves and ROC-AUC curves show that DT is trailing behind.
+- **Precision-Recall and ROC-AUC curves:** The Precision-Recall curves and ROC-AUC curves show that DT is lightly trailing behind.
 XGB and HGBT are very similar.

 ![fig13](images/compare25.png)